iamanasinam/iamanasinam/README.md

 </div>

 > Public GitHub activity is one signal.
-The production systems, live projects, client work, infrastructure, integrations, and engineering responsibilities above are a more complete representation of my work.
+My production systems, live projects, Upwork history, client work, infrastructure, integrations, and engineering responsibilities provide a more complete view of my experience.

 ---